 - Visitors will require to be screened by having a COVID lateral flow swab test and await the result (approx 30 mins) before proceeding with visit.

-- Visitors should not bring food and drink into the Centre and any gifts should be left with a member of staff at reception, in order that they can be decontaminated with disinfectant solution before being passed to the Resident.
+- Visitors should not bring food and drink into the Centre for their own consumption and any gifts or gifted food items (in line with our gifted food policy) should be left with a member of staff at reception, in order that they can be decontaminated with disinfectant solution before being passed to the Resident.

-- The visiting area and testing areas will be decontaminated between each booked session by nursing centre staff.
+- The testing areas will be decontaminated between each booked session by nursing centre staff.

 The following facilities will not be accessible: